-While browsing the internet, many times happens that even though we find a great image, but we cannot save it in our computer, because right-clicking on that image won’t work.
+While browsing the internet, many times, even though we find a great image, we cannot save it on our computer because right-clicking on that image won’t work.
 This happens because the website administrator has disabled right-clicking on his web pages.
-Of course, you can use a screen capture tool to capture the image, but you will loose the quality.
-You can enable right click on websites that have disabled, but you have to either install third party extensions or have to change in setting.
+Of course, you can use a screen capture tool to capture the image, but you will lose the quality.
+You can enable right-click on websites that have been disabled, but you have to either install third-party extensions or have to change settings.

-There is a workaround to save an image to your Windows PC even if the right-click has been disabled by the website owner.
-The best part of this trick is that you can remember the shortcut and the trick work without any third party tool or browser extension.
+There is a workaround to save an image to your Windows PC even if the website owner has disabled the right-click.
+The best part of this trick is that you can remember the shortcut, and the trick works without any third-party tool or browser extension.

 2. On the right-side menu’s find a tab named Resources.
 If you cannot find it, expand the arrows “>>” to see the Resources.